Tag: Trump

 Simpson, a bankruptcy attorney who took courses at Trump University in 2010, had planned to sue on her own before learning of, and joining, one of the three class action suits.

-She wasn’t told about the settlement … Read the rest
+She wasn’t told about the settlement in time to get out of the class action suit.

 The Post looks in the windows of the White House again and finds a lot of people worrying about how to manage the angry Toddler in Chief.